LuizGuerra/Vector-Clock-Implementation/README.md

 ```
   id host port chance events min_delay max_delay
 ```
-The configuration file contains 2 types of data, the first is how to recognize and reach the process:
+The configuration file contains 2 types of data.
+The first one is how to recognize (id) and send a message to another process (host and port):
 - Id is the node identifier;
 - Host is the node IP address;
 - Port is the computer port that will be accessed to receive messages;